 A. PURPOSE and DEFINITION

-Vulnerable adults who can understand and follow Durham County Library’s Courteous Conduct Policy, and can provide for their own needs, are welcome to remain in the library unattended.
+Vulnerable persons who can understand and follow Durham County Library’s Courteous Conduct Policy, and can provide for their own needs, are welcome to remain in the library unattended.
 All library customers are expected to follow the rules of conduct outlined in Durham County Library’s Courteous Conduct Policy.
-Vulnerable adults left unattended should have contact information for a parent/guardian or caregiver in case of emergency and can contact them as needed.
+Vulnerable persons left unattended should have contact information for a parent/guardian or caregiver in case of emergency and can contact them as needed.
 It is not the Library’s responsibility to retain this information.

 This policy applies to all library customers and/or persons on library property.